Redmond, Washington: Economy

 Several companies in the high-tech industry are based in Redmond.
 The largest employer in the city by far is Microsoft, which moved its headquarters to Redmond in 1986.
 As of 2012, Microsoft has over 47,000 full-time employees, 45,000 contractors, and more than 8 e6ft2 of office space in the Seattle area Eastside region, primarily in Redmond, with additional offices in Bellevue and Issaquah (90,000 employees worldwide).
 In June 2006, Microsoft purchased former Safeco's Redmond campus at 4515–5069 154th Place NE for $220.5 million.

-Other companies with headquarters in Redmond include Nintendo of America, Genie Industries (now part of Terex), Physio-Control (now part of Stryker), Visible.net, WildTangent, Solstice (acquired by Samsung) and Data I/O. As of 2023, approximately 89 percent of employees for Redmond companies commute from outside the city.
+Other companies with headquarters in Redmond include Nintendo of America, Genie Industries (now part of Terex), Physio-Control (now part of Stryker), Visible.net, WildTangent, Solstice (acquired by Samsung) and Data I/O. Meta Platforms (formerly Facebook) has several engineering offices in Redmond, including the Frank Gehry-designed Building X that opened in 2023.
+As of 2023, approximately 89 percent of employees for Redmond companies commute from outside the city.

 In 2015, SpaceX opened a Starlink satellite development facility in Redmond.

 Unlike Bellevue and other neighboring cities, the city of Redmond does not have a business and occupation tax on income.
 However, to help offset the costs of road improvements for businesses, a business license fee of $55 per employee was approved in 1996.
 As of 2024, the fee is $141 per employee.